arabindo/GNUanimation/index.md

 > **If you're having any difficulty, you can always contact me.
 But it'll be better if you do comment below this post.
 Since community learning is the best thing that one can have!**

-> **The only thing I'm asking in return, please share your feedback, either by email/social-media or comment here.
-Happy Learning!**
+> **The only thing I'm asking in return, please share your feedback, either by email/social-media or comment here.**

 [Next Page](./eom)

 ## A Bonus Project

 #### Are you wondering how to have an animation that I’ve used at the top of this page?
 Okay, that’s a project for you!
 You can test your understanding by plotting that animation.
-Here are some tips you may find useful for this problem:
+Here are some tips(Or you can develop your own technique, it's your choice) you may find useful for this problem:

 > These tips may not seem to be clear unless you really start to work on the problem.
 Only then you'll understand what I'm talking about.